 Clínica Tepati invites podiatrists and podiatry students into our clinic once a month to treat patients with chronic or acute injuries specifically to their feet.
 Patients are seen mostly by appointment and by walk-in basis if there is extenuating circumstances.
 For more information about the services provided by our Podiatry Clinic or scheduling, please contact the Executive Administrator, Jasmine Santos, at firstname.lastname@example.org.

 Clínica Tepati’s “Teparti Time” fitness program was started by a past undergraduate, Kendall Frisoli, who wanted to provide our patients, especially those suffering from diabetes and hypertension, with some exercise techniques they could implement in their lives at home.
-This class is not only held with the intention of patients exercising when at clinic, but also to provide them with some tips that could be used when they returned home; such as using water bottles as weights.
-For more information about the fitness class and it’s schedule, please contact the Health Education committee Co-Heads, Sarah Jhanjar at email@example.com and Ria Marathe at firstname.lastname@example.org.
+This class is not only held with the intention of patients exercising when at clinic, but also to provide them with some tips that could be used when they return home; such as using water bottles as weights.
+For more information about the fitness class and it’s schedule, please contact the Health Education committee Co-Heads, Sarah Jhanjar at email@example.com and Ria Marathe at firstname.lastname@example.org

 The Alzheimer’s class provides culturally competent information to patients who have been diagnosed with Alzheimer’s disease or Dementia, as well as for patients who have a family member suffering from these diseases.
 A licensed clinical social worker, Alexandra Weisberger, who is a representative for the Alzheimer’s Association, leads the class and answers any questions the patients may have in Spanish and English.
 For more information about the information provided during the class or scheduling questions, please contact Health Education committee Co-Heads, Sarah Jhanjar at email@example.com and Ria Marathe at firstname.lastname@example.org.